Skip to main content

 Hide Report Controls in Documents Exported to Specific Formats

-You can specify the Can Publish Options setting in the Properties grid to exclude report controls from certain export formats.
+You can specify the Can Publish Options setting in the Properties grid to exclude report controls from export formats of your choosing.

 CanPublishOptions